earth-mover/icechunk/docs/docs/faq.md

 Iceberg is commonly used to manage many Parquet files as a single table in object storage.

 Iceberg was influential in the design of Icechunk.
-Many of the [spec](./spec.md) core requirements are copied or adapted from Iceberg.
+Many of the [spec](./spec.md) core requirements are similar to Iceberg.
 Specifically, both formats share the following properties:

 - Files written to object storage immutably
-- No listing of the object store is required; metadata files are used track data files
+- All data and metadata files are tracked explicitly by manifests
 - Similar mechanism for staging snapshots and committing transactions
 - Support for branches and tags